mkhan45/swat/report/main.typ

 `wasm-opt`.
 It should not be strictly necessary, but there seem to be differences in how Wasmtime and `wasm-opt` validate modules, so output directly from the compiler often does not run in Wasmtime without using `wasm-opt` first.

+Unlike the Sax compiler from class, this compiler requires a `main` proc, with a destination of any type.
+The runner will find the main proc and print its output.

+== Limitations

+There are some limitations driven by time constraints, but they should be fixable without modifying the whole approach.

+- The main proc's type must be a typename
+    - because of how printing works, as described below
+- Subtyping probably has bugs
+    - the compiler assumes that all instances of a type have the same layout, but does not enforce this on downcasts
+- Memory does not grow
+    - the allocator does not ever grow the memory, so it is limited to one WASM page of 64 KiB.

 = Implementation